top of page

 Students will need a computer with internet access.
 During the contest, students should only use the internet to access the contest system (and not to look up programming resources, look up answers, nor communicate with other students, etc).

-7. What resources may contestants’ access during the AIO?
+7. What physical materials may contestants’ access during the AIO?

 8. How is the AIO marked?